biancajoseph101/super-duper-octo-invention/README.md

 ### **_How to Get Started_**

-- _Create data of cities, descriptions and some example experience for database_
+- _Create data of cities with attributes of city name and descriptions.
+Create data of Things to do with attributes of city name and list of things to do_
-- _Mongoose models and schemas_
+- _Mongoose models and schemas: Cities, Things To Do_
 - _Routes and controllers_
 - _Create components_

-  - _CityCard, ExperienceCard, SubmitExperience, Nav_
+  - _CityCard, CityDetailsCard, SubmitBucketList, Nav_

-- _Pages and routes, CSS_
+- _Pages and routes: Home(city cards), About, CityDetails, _
+- _CSS: grid or flexbox_

 ---